 Too Small

 A while back, I was guiding a mindful leadership session with a group of experienced leader-meditators.
-It was late afternoon, the ending of a work day, and we slowly moved from sitting practice to mindful yoga and then to a reflection on… Read More
+It was late afternoon, the ending of a work day, and we slowly moved from sitting practice to mindful yoga and then to a reflection on the following line written by David Whyte:… Read More

 • Janice Marturano